NCBI-Hackathons/Metadata_categorization/README.md

 ##Handsontable

 The front-end uses the free version of [Handsontable](https://docs.handsontable.com), an Excel-like composite spreadsheet component.
+Handsontable provides built-in editing functionality for tabular data.
 Dialogs and certain other features use [jQuery](https://jquery.com/) and [jQuery UI](http://jqueryui.com/).

 #Future work